 Conference poster designed by BOWB.

 Ten years ago almost to the day this event, the first Sequential Art Studies Conference took place on April 19 2002 in Sydney at the University of Technology.
 The conference was named after the descriptive term for comics, sequential art, introduced by Will Eisner in 1985.
 Thank you Will!
 Convened by Jeremy Allen and myself, with panels chaired by Jeremy, Spiros Tsaousis and I the conference was held in association with Supanova Pop Culture Expo with support from Daniel Zachariou.
-This was probably the first scholarly conference on comics studies to be held in Australia.
+This was, to my knowledge, the first scholarly conference on comics studies to be held in Australia, more than 3 years before the “Men In Tights” one at Melbourne University in 2005.
 The conference poster was designed by BOWB.